What does it mean to Lead by Serving?

 The most significant leaders put the needs of others before their own and endeavor to make sacrifices to help improve the lives of others.
 It is impossible to realize our full potential without committing to a cause beyond our own desires.
 Leaders do not gain significance from their position or their power, but from how they use their platform to enrich the human experience for others.

 Reflect for a minute on people you know who are great models of this fundamental.
 Sure, we can point out people like Mother Teresa and Clara Barton.
-But we all know great leaders who served in small schools or churches, or in positions which lacked worldly significance.
+But we all know great leaders who served in small schools or churches, or in positions that lacked worldly significance.
 Yet, their ability to touch our hearts and their impact will never leave us.

 As author Jon Gordon said, “You don’t have to be great to serve, but you must serve in order to be great.”